 Among the horrific news unfolding daily, there were further fresh and old stories of violence against the lower caste communities.
 One thing consistent in almost all of these was how the violence was often carried out in broad daylight and in front of watching crowds.
 This last thing kept nagging at me.
 Having lived a privileged, sheltered life myself, I have never witnessed a major act of violence firsthand.
 I do not know whether I would be able to do anything in response — at least not in real-time.

-The psychology of such a spectator crowd — what goes through their minds, how they process such events/tragedies, how they deal with the aftermath amongst themselves, how they might be brought to see things from a different perspective — have always interested me immensely.
+The psychology of such a spectator crowd — what goes through their minds, how they process such events/tragedies, how they deal with the aftermath amongst themselves, how they might be brought to see things from a different perspective — has always interested me immensely.
 I wanted to explore how a crowd gets to such a point where they can watch someone being assaulted, even killed, and do nothing.
 I wanted to understand how, afterward, this crowd might view its own co-conspiracy in such violence.
 So, in this story, the crowd is the collective protagonist, as you will gather from the first-person plural voice.

 The actual main events of my story are entirely fictional.
 In fact, the village itself is fictional.
 However, like the Una, Gujarat flogging incident mentioned above and described in the story, I have also referenced a few other real-life acts of caste-related violence that have been reported or revisited in the last couple of years in Gujarat.
 While I am very interested in the religious and socio-political constructs that still drive casteism in present-day India, I have focused here on the aspects of human nature that allow us, collectively, to turn away in silence when witnessing injustice, violence, or murder — and what that might mean for us as communities/societies.